1. Peer review policy

 • Is the number of samples, number of repeats, equipment and chemicals used clearly mentioned?

-• Is the catalogue number of antibodies mentioned?
+• Is the catalog number of antibodies mentioned?

 • Are statistical methods clearly stated?